 Welcome to our parish website.
 We hope the information on these pages is helpful to you in finding your place at St. Joan of Arc and that your spiritual needs may be fulfilled.
 Our parish is very active in many ways both spiritual and material.
 As well as having opportunities for spiritual growth for all ages, we also encourage the participation of the whole family in worship and growth.
 Our parish is deeply involved in the practice of Stewardship.
 This means that we believe that all our time, talents and treasures are truly gifts from God and are given to us to be shared to build up God's Kingdom here on earth.
 So, if you are interested in a parish where people are involved, you have come to the right place.
 We heartily welcome you and hope that if there is anything we can do for you that you will not hesitate to call.

 Saint Joan of Arc Parish Staff

-Your Sunday Offertory Contribution can be automatically deducted from your checking or savings account.
+Your Sunday Offertory Contribution can be automatically deducted from your checking account.

 United States Conference of Catholic Bishops Websites: